cornelius/given_filesystem/README.md

         myfile2
 ```

+## License

+You may use GivenFilesystem under the terms of the MIT license.

 ## Contact

 If you have questions or comments about GivenFilesystem don't hesitate to get in
 touch with [Cornelius Schumacher](mailto:schumacher@kde.org).

+## Thanks

+Thanks to David Majda for reviewing code and documentation.